From Speaking to Singing in 5 Minutes: How to Initiate Your Sound

 You Have Everything You Need to Become a Singer

 What about a resonating system?
 Once the seeds of tone are produced by the vibrating vocal cords, the vibrations go in and through the open resonating chambers: chest, mouth, nasal (or "mask"), and head.
-Once these seeds are exposed by correct and nurturing methods, the blossoms of singing come forth.
+Once these seeds are exposed to correct and nurturing methods, the blossoms of singing come forth.

 So there you are - you have it all right inside you.